Random site percolation thresholds on square lattice for complex neighborhoods containing sites up to the sixth coordination zone: Introduction

 The second aim of this paper is to check if \Cref{eq:pc_vs_xi,eq:pc_vs_zeta} holds for a square lattice with complex neighborhoods and, if so, which of them performs better.

 The rest of the paper is organized as follows.
 The details of the calculations are presented in the following \Cref{sec:computations}.
 The results of the calculations are given in \Cref{sec:results}.
 The article is summarized and concluded in \Cref{sec:conclusions}.
-The Appendices contain: written in C boundaries procedures (\Cref{app:functions}), graphical presentation of neighborhood shapes (\Cref{app:shapes}); and figures presenting results of finite-size scaling analysis (\Cref{app:resuts}).
+The \Cref{app:shapes} contains graphical presentation of neighborhood shapes.
+In ``Supplementary materials'' we present: \begin{itemize} \item a set of {\tt boundaries()} functions (written in C, Listings 1 to 6) to be replaced in the Newman--Ziff program published in Reference \onlinecite{NewmanZiff2001} to obtain the single realization of $\mathcal S_{\max}(n;L)$ for the neighborhoods presented in \Cref{fig:sq-1nn,fig:sq-2nn,fig:sq-3nn,fig:sq-4nn,fig:sq-5nn,fig:sq-6nn}; \item and the dependencies of $\mathcal{P}_{\max}\cdot L^{\beta/\nu}$ on the probability of occupation $p$ for neighborhoods ranging from \textsc{sq-6} to \textsc{sq-1,2,3,4,5,6} for various linear system sizes $L=128$ to 4096. \end{itemize}